 WHO IS DOCSECURE?

-DocSecure is a unique malpractice insurance model, owned and operated by top physicians with the core belief of providing advantages over the traditional market in Corporate Structure, Service, Risk Management, and in our Product Line offerings.
+DocSecure is a special purpose captive insurance company owned entirely by its insured physicians, each of whom owns stock in DocSecure.
+DocSecure is a unique malpractice insurance model, owned and operated by top physicians with the core belief of providing advantages over the traditional medical malpractice insurance market in corporate structure, product offerings, consistent and individualized underwriting principles, customer service, risk management and claims handling.

 HOW DOES DOCSECURE PROVIDE INSURANCE?

-WILL THE RRG ALWAYS BE BACKED BY A RE-INSURANCE COMPANY?
+WILL THE DOCSECURE PROGRAM ALWAYS BE BACKED BY A RE-INSURANCE COMPANY?

-Yes, the RRG will always maintain some level of reinsurance protection.
-This level may vary upon the future size and financial assets of DocSecure, as well as its history of profitability.
-Reinsurance protection for larger RRG’s and insurance companies is usually provided in the larger limits or “Excess” layers.
-This is done to prevent a few large or maximum type losses (over $500,000) to unduly affect the financial results and viability of the RRG.
-Most insures and reinsurers both maintain some level of reinsurance for themselves no matter what their financial size.
+Yes, the DocSecure program will always maintain some level of reinsurance protection.
+This level may vary based on the size and financial assets of DocSecure, as well as its history of profitability.
+Reinsurance provides direct insurance companies with insurance of its own to cover higher layers of coverage.
+This helps to prevent a few very large losses from unduly affecting the financial results and viability of the overall program.
+Most insurers and reinsurers maintain some level of reinsurance for themselves regardless of their financial size.